-If this doesn’t do the job, the problem may not be with the sound effects.
+If this doesn’t do the job, the problem might not be with the sound effects.
 Instead, it might be with the audio driver that handles these effects.

 To solve this, first download the current version of your audio drivers.
-You can do this from your PC manufacturer’s site, or you can find the model of your motherboard and search for audio drivers associated with it.
+You can do this from your PC manufacturer’s site.
+Alternatively, you can find the model of your motherboard and search for audio drivers associated with it.

-Once done, you can either install these straight away and see if it solves the problem or do a “clean sweep” of the drivers to ensure nothing from the old driver installs interferes.
+Once done, you can either install these straight away (follow any instructions included with the download) and see if it solves the problem or do a “clean sweep” of the drivers to ensure nothing from the old driver installs interferes.